Extend or change the conditions on your work permit: Traveling outside Canada and re-entering

 What to do if you want to travel outside Canada and then re-enter

 A work permit isn’t a travel document.
 It doesn’t give you the right to travel to Canada.
-Along with your permit, you need a valid passport and:
+Along with your permit, you need a valid passport and either

-Having an eTA or a visa, along with your work permit, doesn’t guarantee that we’ll let you back into Canada.
-You must show the border services officer that you meet all the requirements before we will let you re-enter.
+Having an eTA or a visa, along with your work permit, doesn’t guarantee that you can re-enter Canada.
+You must show the border services officer that you meet all the requirements before you can re-enter.

 If you’re from a visa-exempt country